fooplugins/foogallery/README.txt

 * New : [Commerce Plan] Product Gallery template
 * New : [Commerce Plan] Master Product feature
 * New : [Expert Plan] Added Bulk Taxonomy Manager to galleries using tag/category datasource
+* Fix : [Commerce Plan] Fixed watermarks not generating on some installs.
+* Fix : [Expert Plan] Using attachments with the post query datasource now works.
 [//]: # fs_premium_only_end

 = 2.0.39 =